yureek/S-HealthStack.github.io/pages/documentation/image-syntax.md

    > When accessing Figma in a browser window, you have to manually move the file from the downloads folder.

-*  Wait for the copy complete message to appear at the bottom of the Figma window.
+*  Wait for the action completed message to appear at the bottom of the Figma window.

 *  In Typora, from **Format > Image > Insert Local Images**, select the image.